Harpreet is ranked in the Legal 500 and by Chambers and Partners as a leading junior in regulatory work.

 Harpreet combines his natural and highly-effective advocacy skills with real industry.
 He receives praise regularly from those who appear with and against him and from the judiciary (including a former Lord Chief Justice).

-He was for several years, until it was disbanded, a member of the Attorney General’s Unified List of Prosecuting Advocates.
-He is now appointed to the “A” list of the List of Specialist Regulatory Advocates in Health and Safety and Environmental Law and he accepts instructions to prosecute on behalf of the Health and Safety Executive, the Environment Agency and the Office of Rail Regulation.
+He is appointed to the “A” list of the List of Specialist Regulatory Advocates in Health and Safety and Environmental Law and he accepts instructions to prosecute on behalf of the Health and Safety Executive, the Environment Agency and the Office of Rail Regulation.
 He also prosecutes on behalf of the Food Standards Agency and BIS.

-He is currently instructed to prosecute and provide pre-charge advice in cases involving serious and fatal accidents.
+Harpreet is currently instructed to prosecute and to provide pre-charge advice in cases involving serious and fatal accidents.

 His regulatory practice covers the niche area of police discipline work [please see Misconduct and Compliance CV], in which area Harpreet is one of a select group of barristers in the UK who is instructed on behalf of the Police Federation to represent its members.
 In addition, Harpreet accepts instructions to represent members of other professions who face disciplinary proceedings.